Visualizing Your PocketQuery Results With Charts

 </script>

-Hmmmmm… This does look like a chart but something’s wrong.
-Do you see how some of the columns have their name cut off?
-Seems like the chart needs to be made a bit larger so we can see everything.
+Hmmmmm… This does look like a chart, but something’s wrong.
+See how some of the columns have their names cut off?
+Looks like we need to display a different kind of chart to see everything.
 Luckily, PocketQuery uses Google Charts under the hood, which provides us with many charts to choose from, and lots of options for customization.
-Let’s try improving our chart a little by adding some options that we found in the BarChart documentation:
+Let’s try improving our chart by adding some options that we found in the BarChart documentation:

 <script>